cdl-geneseo/geneseo-dictionary/C/Commando.md

 # Commando

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Commando

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Commando: Verb- To go commando is to not wear any underwear. &quot;I haven't done laundry in so long, today I had to go commando.&quot; 100% of people surveyed were familliar with this term.
 BIervese, 2008